olorondu-emeka/bookshop-microservices/README.md

 To install the dependencies in the ***pom.xml***, click on the "import changes" prompt after each service folder contained in the project folder has been opened.

 ### Running the project
-To run the project on your local machine, run the following files **together** in the following service directories:
+To run the project on your local machine, run the following files **concurrently** in the following service directories:
 * ***BookshopEurekaServerApplication.java***
 `bookshop-microservices/bookshop_eureka_server/src/main/java/com/emeka/bookshop_eureka_server/`